Theory of Change

 In an age of increasing supply chain scrutiny, the Trust Protocol’s vision is to set a new standard in sustainable cotton production where full transparency is a reality and continuous improvement to reduce our environmental footprint is the central goal.

-At the same time, it will not lose sight of its core values with a commitment to U.S. cotton’s legacy of authenticity, innovation and excellence, environmental stewardship, caring of people, and personal and corporate integrity.
+At the same time, the program will not lose sight of its core values with a commitment to U.S. cotton’s legacy of authenticity, innovation and excellence, environmental stewardship, caring of people, and personal and corporate integrity.

 Our aim is to set a new standard in more sustainable cotton production